kj800x/timelock/README.md

 ### Solve a puzzle
 You can solve a puzzle and reconstruct the corresponding workfile with `timelock solve`.
-This process can potentially take a long time, and progress is not saved (yet).
+This process can potentially take a long time, and partial progress is not saved (yet).

 ```
 $ timelock solve